-Policy the 7th & 7.5th: Seize the Lead if You Will; Get Out Of The Way if You Won’t.
+Policy the 7th & 7.5th: Seize the Lead if You Will; Get Out of the Way if You Won’t.

-Learner is largely written for future leaders to come.
+Learner is largely written for leaders to come.
 Whoever honors his or her topic of passion shall lead in that field.

 The time for pious meditation and scholarly non-interference has ended.
-It is time to Climb Down from the Mountain, Astride the Ox of Wisdom (as per the Tao).
+It is time to Climb Down the Mountain, Astride the Ox of Wisdom (as per the Tao).

 This planet is a patchwork of slums misruled by warlords; we need to turn it into a magnificent Eden run by the most upright tribal leaders we can find.
 The military salute goes to rank, not to the person who bears it.
-Political recognition should go to outstanding individuals; not to their station, wealth or status.
+Political recognition should go to outstanding individuals and not to their station, wealth or status.

 Policy the 9th: Satyagraha.